EthanMcBloxxer/EthanMcBloxxer/readme.md

 * QBasic

 I like contributing anonymously, but also getting credit for what I do.
 I don't like screwing anything up or wasting anyone's time.
 I also don't really know what I'm doing on GitHub, even with 1+ year of being here.

+***Quick Admonition:** Check out [my Gists](https://gist.github.com/EthanMcBloxxer)!
+There's tons more code there that might be useful to some people.
+Take them into account when thinking about this as my portfolio!*

 I've made 2 websites before, one of which is now [hosted on my GitHub profile page](https://ethanmcbloxxer.github.io/old/ethansware/index.html).
 My current one is at [ethanmcbloxxer.github.io](https://ethanmcbloxxer.github.io/), and has posts/documents at [/published](https://ethanmcbloxxer.github.io/published/).